 And if you’re looking for more easy dinner inspiration, follow me on Pinterest, Instagram, Facebook or Twitter.
 Or be old-fashioned and subscribe in the sidebar on the right to get every new recipe in your inbox 🙂.

-If you love sweet potatoes as much as I do, try this gorgeous sweet potato salad with baby kale
+If you love sweet potatoes as much as we do, try these recipes!

 Vegetarian Sweet Potato Chili